 The lepers window and priests door have been blocked, I love this beautiful irregular walling.

 A fragment of a Saxon Cross and a carved spiral an an exterior wall stone hint at a much older church being here prior to the arrival of the Normans.

 The fields around the church are dotted with earthworks know as shaft mounds.
-These were vertical shafts sunk to the level of the copper veins, on the moors we call them bell pits.
+These were vertical shafts sunk to the level of the copper veins, these shafts are also known as bell pits.

 In the woods beneath the church are the ruins of a mine pump house and workshops.
 There are a number of sites in this area where veins of copper have been found.
 We know that copper was used extensively by our ancestors, so I suppose the question is, were these sites exploited during prehistory?

 Fieldwork at the Iron Age royal site of Stanwick revealed evidence of copper working.
 Excavations at Melsonby and Scotch Corner have also revealed evidence of copper smelting in the Roman Period.
 ‘Excavations in 2015 at Scotch Corner suggest that its Flavian inhabitants were engaged in metalworking, perhaps exploiting copper from nearby Middleton Tyas: if so, the odds that this source were already being exploited in the pre-Roman period must be considerably shortened.’
 C. Hazelgrove Et al.

 A later excavations, as part of the A1 widening scheme, of the Iron Age settlement at Scotch Corner discovered hundreds of fragments of moulds known as pellet moulds.
 These moulds were used to manufacture small metal balls, the balls were then used as blanks for coin production.
 Analysis of the moulds showed evidence of gold, silver and copper.
 Pits have also been discovered at Scotch Corner that may indicate that the inhabitants were prospecting for copper locally.
 There was also evidence of copper processing in the same area.